Australian Electric Vehicle Association, ACT Branch

 The wiring for ordinary ‘dumb’ power outlets with basic metering should be compatible with ‘smart’ upgrade options.
 Put simply, the wiring should be capable of handling 32A, even if a developer initially only installs standard 15A power points.

 Systems of networked EVSEs exist in which ‘smart’ outlets negotiate with each other and their attached vehicles to decide how much current each outlet can supply.
 When some outlets are supplying low or no current, other outlets can permit their attached vehicles to draw more current for faster charging.
-Such outlets can log the total energy delivered at each outlet for electronic billing purposes and some might be able to accommodate Time-of-Use billing rates.
+Such outlets can log the total energy delivered at each outlet for electronic billing purposes and some might be able to accommodate Time of Use billing rates.
 ‘Smart’ systems like this are still expensive but the wiring to ‘dumb’ outlets should at least be installed at a sufficient gauge to allow retro-fitting if there is demand for it.

-The type of ‘smart’ charging system described above makes the best and fairest use of a constrained electrical supply to a building.
-It might lock out vehicle charging for a few hours of evening peak demand and it might only permit charging at (say) 6 amps if many or all vehicles are attempting to charge.
-When fewer vehicles are charging, the system can adjust to allow higher charging rates such as 10A, or 15A or 20A or 32A while remaining within the total supply capacity.
-Some such systems can also monitor the consumption of the rest of the building and then adjust the total current available for vehicle charging so that the total available supply to the building is not exceeded.
+The type of ‘smart’ charging system described above makes the best and fairest use of a constrained electrical supply to a site.
+It might lock out vehicle charging for a few hours of evening peak demand and it might only permit charging at (say) 6A if many or all vehicles are attempting to charge.
+When fewer vehicles are charging, the system can adjust to allow higher charging rates such as 10A, 15A, 20A or 32A while remaining within the total supply capacity.
+Some such systems can also monitor the consumption of the rest of the site and then adjust the total current available for vehicle charging so that the total available supply to the site is not exceeded.

 Summary

--Every unit must have assured access to a charging outlet where they routinely park.
+• Every unit must have assured access to a charging outlet where they routinely park.

--Slow charging rates are adequate and may be necessary to avoid exceeding the supply capacity to a building.
+• Slow charging rates are adequate and may be necessary to avoid exceeding the supply capacity to a building.

--Ordinary Australian standard power points are sufficient.
+• Ordinary Australian standard power points are sufficient.
 Dedicated, more expensive, wall-mounted EVSE charging outlets can be an optional upgrade that need not be provided by the developer.

--One or a few dedicated charging bays is not sufficient, even if higher charging rates are available.
+• One or a few dedicated charging bays is not sufficient, even if higher charging rates are available.

--Physical wiring of charging outlets back to the meters of individual units is strongly preferred.
+• Physical wiring of charging outlets back to the meters of individual units is strongly preferred.

--Where it is unavoidable to provide EV charging through an ‘embedded network’ behind an Owners Corporation meter, there should be sub-metering to enable billing of individual units.
+• Where it is unavoidable to provide EV charging through an ‘embedded network’ behind an Owners Corporation meter, there should be sub-metering to enable billing of individual units.

--Some amendments to the Unit Titles (Management) Act 2011 may be necessary or helpful.
+• Some amendments to the Unit Titles (Management) Act 2011 may be necessary or helpful.

 Resources